Skip to content

 esbmc example.c --condition-coverage

-# Assertion coverage
+# Branch + function-entry coverage

-esbmc example.c --assertion-coverage
+esbmc example.c --branch-function-coverage

 Coverage Modes